Black Sherif: Artistry

-Black Sheriff's music is a blend of highlife, reggae, and hip-hop, specifically UK drill, a subgenre of drill music and road rap, borrowing from the US Chicago styles that originated in Brixton, London, from 2012 onwards that are often about violent and hedonistic criminal lifestyles.
+Black Sherif's music is a blend of highlife, reggae, and hip-hop, specifically UK drill, a subgenre of drill music and road rap, borrowing from the US Chicago styles that originated in Brixton, London, from 2012 onwards that are often about violent and hedonistic criminal lifestyles.
 Many of his lyrics are in an Akan dialect, Twi, his native tongue.
 He has stated his musical influences are rappers Kanye West, Travis Scott, Saint Jhn, Dave, Stormzy, J Hus, and Ghanaian artists Mugeez and Sarkodie.

 Lawsuit

 On 11 April 2022, Shadrach Agyei Owusu (aka Snap), the CEO of Waynes Chavis Consult, filed a lawsuit against Black Sherif for breach of contract.
-Owusu alleged that he had invested in Black Sherif's career and that Black Sherif had signed a distribution agreement with a company named Empire in breach of a Business Management Contract dated 18th August 2021.
+Owusu alleged that he had invested in Black Sherif's career and that Black Sherif had signed a distribution agreement with a company named Empire in breach of a business management contract dated 18 August 2021.
 Owusu sought injunctive relief prohibiting Black Sherif from performing without his authorization.
 The case between Shadrach Agyei Owusu and Black Sherif is still pending before the Accra High Court Commercial Division (9) in Suit Number CM/0393/2022.